Stan Reents, PharmD

 Liz Applegate, PhD, wrote a nice review of energy gels for the October 2003 issue of Runner's World magazine.
 However, many new products have been marketed since then.

 In 2014, Nancy Clark, MS, RD, published the 5th edition of her popular Sport Nutrition Guidebook.
 This book has sold over 550,000 copies.
+She explains how to consume carbohydrates before and during exercise in Chapter 9, though there is almost no discussion of energy gels in this book.

 Readers may also be interested in these reviews: